2012 2 March to 16 March

 profit from dog rescue.
 Dogpages remains a non-commercial site

-run solely by volunteers.
-You won't find any profit-making adverts
+run on an entirely voluntary basis.
+You won't find any profit-making

-here and users of our forums won't have their details collected and
+adverts here and users of our forums won't have their details collected

 We hope you agree with us and support us in our belief that rescue